Tips and Ideas to Use Glitter for Paper Crafts

 Glitter paste is literally what the name implies.
 It is a base of glue mixed with the right amount of glitter to create a thick paste.
 It can be applied to a stencil or used any way you wish.

-It ca for the most part be applied to almost any dust free surface.
-Two coats may be required for any non-absorbant surface or to get a better overall coverage.
+It can, for the most part, be applied to almost any dust-free surface.
+Two coats may be required for any non-absorbant surface or to get better overall coverage.

-If you are putting the paste away for 6 months or so, perform the routine maintenance & add a teaspoon of water to the top of the tub, don’t mix this time, just close the lid tightly & place the tub in a cool place.
+If you are putting the paste away for six months or so, perform the routine maintenance and add a teaspoon of water to the top of the tub, don’t mix this time, just close the lid tightly, and place the tub in a cool place.
 It will be fresh as a daisy when you return.

 Glitter Paste Ideas